-• Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan.

-- Project must be CDBG eligible. - Project must meet a CDBG-MIT national objective.
+- Project must be located in the County. - Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan. - · Project must be CDBG eligible. - Project must meet a CDBG-MIT national objective.

-• Project must meet duplication of benefits requirements included under CDBG-MIT.
 Grant Size Limits (Buyouts only):

-The grant size limit for any project is not expected to exceed (\$5,980,000).
 The County's analysis of the existing buyout program indicated that there was an average buyout cost of \$230,000 and therefore, the County established a cap on the CDBG-MIT buyout program of \$270,000.
 Any properties which may exceed the cap will be addressed through specific steps established under the programmatic policies and procedures for the Buyout Program to be developed following HUD approval of this Action Plan.

-Proposed Start/End Dates: This program is anticipated to begin in 2020 and be completed by 2024.
+This program is anticipated to begin in 2020 and be completed by 2024.